translate/pootle/docs/developers/hacking.rst

     (env-name) $ git clone https://github.com/translate/pootle.git

-Next, install Pootle software dependencies using :command:`pip`.
+Next, install Pootle software dependencies.
 The requirements are stored in the :file:`requirements` directory.
-The :file:`dev.txt` requirements will install some extra packages to aid development.
+The :file:`requirements/dev.txt` requirements will install some extra packages to aid development.

 .. code-block:: console